hosseinfani/ReQue/README.md

 For `Antique` dataset, we first need to convert the antique tsv files into tsv into Anserini's jsonl files as per instructed [here](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-passage.md),

 For `DBPedia` dataset, you may use [Nordlys toolkit](https://nordlys.readthedocs.io/en/latest/installation.html) in order to download MongoDB DBpedia cleaned collection.
-Later, you can index it using elastic search or convert it into TSV format and index it using Anserini.
+Later, you can index it using elastic search or convert it into tsv format and index it using [Anserini](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-passage.md).

 Further, we can use the following commands to index the documents: